Effective January 2020, Turnitin will be integrated into online classrooms.

 - Where do I go for technical help?

-Turnitin basically checks the assignment against its database of materials to look for matches or near-matches in strings of text.
+Turnitin is a service integrated into LEO Classrooms that can find and highlight matching or unoriginal text in a written assignment.
+It compares text in a document against a large database of electronic academic materials which it indexes and stores.
+Many or most faculty have enabled assignments for Turnitin in the LEO Classroom.
+Turnitin checks the assignment against its database of materials to look for matches or near-matches in strings of text.
 Turnitin then generates an Originality Report online.
 The Originality Report summarizes and highlights matching text.

-Students find the Originality Report useful for editing papers that include too many quotes and paraphrases.
-Faculty find the Originality Report useful as a tool to teach students proper citation practices and highlight the need for more student originality.
+Students find the Originality Report useful for editing papers that include too much unquoted verbatim text from sources, indicating a need for effective paraphrasing.
+Students who need help with this skill can visit the Effective Writing Center.
+Faculty find the Originality Report useful as a tool to teach students proper citation practices and highlight the need for students to create more authentic work that shows their understanding and mastery of course material.
 Faculty can also use Turnitin as a tool to detect possible instances of plagiarism.

 It is up to the users of Turnitin to analyze and interpret matching text in the Originality Report.
 Help screens within the Turnitin interface go into more detail.

-In all classes, you must notify your students that the Turnitin service may be used.
+In all classes, you must notify your students that the Turnitin service will be used through integration into assignment folders in the LEO Classroom.
 For online courses, the language below will appear by default in the academic policies section of your syllabus.
 You should also place an announcement in the class announcements section.
+A sample announcement is found in the Full User Guide for Program Directors and Faculty on the OAIA’s ENGAGE page.
 For face-to-face courses, place the notice in your syllabus and verbally inform students of the service during the first class meeting.
 This notice will appear in the academic policies section of your syllabus:

 Your instructor and other UMGC staff may use Turnitin or other technology resources to support the development and assessment of authentic student writing.
 To learn more about Turnitin, the feedback it provides, and your options regarding the inclusion of your work in the Turnitin database, visit University guides for Turnitin at http://www.umgc.edu/library/libresources/turnitin-students.cfm and http://www.umgc.edu/library/libresources/turnitin.cfm#studentcopyright.